AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/index.md

 ## Introduction

 In this tutorial, you will learn how to build two fully functioning [Adobe Express](https://new.express.adobe.com/) add-ons from scratch that use [Adobe Spectrum](https://spectrum.adobe.com/) for building the user interface.
-The concept for the add-on you will build is a bingo card generator, which allows a user to customize a bingo card with their chosen colors, random numbers and an optional free space.
+The concept for the add-on you will build is a bingo card generator, which allows a user to customize a bingo card with their chosen colors, random numbers and an optional FREE space.

 The two different add-on's you will create are:

-- A vanilla JavaScript add-on that uses [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) to build out the UI.
+- A basic JavaScript add-on that uses [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) to build out the UI.

 - A React-based add-on that uses the [`swc-react` Spectrum Web Components wrapper library](https://developer.adobe.com/express/add-ons/docs/guides/design/user_interface/#spectrum-web-components-with-react).